DeniseHck/soil-moisture-reflectance-spectroscopy/README.md

 ## Repository Structure
 - `Data/`: Contains the spectral and attribute CSV files.
-  - `sample_spectra.csv`: SWIR reflectance spectra for 28 soil samples at different levles of volumetric water content (θ)
+  - `sample_spectra.csv`: VIS-NIR-SWIR reflectance spectra for 28 soil samples at different levles of volumetric water content (θ)
-  - `samples_attributes.csv`: Physical properties (OC, Clay, Silt, Sand) per sample
+  - `samples_attributes.csv`: Physical properties (OC, Clay, Silt, Sand, CaCO3, Ox_Fe, BD) per sample
   - `samples_LUCASID_lookuptable.csv`: Samples' LUCAS POINT IDs
   - `samples_cfactor.csv`: Samples' c-factors.
   - `samples_sfactor.csv`: Samples' degree of saturation factors.
 These are derived from volumetric water content (θ) using bulk density (BD) and an assumed particle density of 2.65 g cm⁻³, following S = θ / (1 − BD / 2.65).
 This transformation is applied to the column names so that reflectance can be expressed as a function of degree of saturation; the s-factor is then calculated in the same way as the c-factor.